PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Sparse View Experiments

-\paraspace \ptitle{NOPE-SAC and its Variants} The NOPE-SAC framework comprises four distinct modules, namely (1) a Monocular Plane Predictor (PlaneTRP), (2) a network for pixel-level pose initialization, (3) a differentiable plane matching module based on optimal transport, and (4) a network for plane-level pose refinement.
-To provide a more comprehensive comparison in pose estimation to the leading NOPE-SAC \cite{tan2023nopesac}, we further introduce its two variants to better isolate the contribution of key modules.
+\paraspace \ptitle{NOPE-SAC and its Variants} The NOPE-SAC framework comprises four distinct modules\jiajia{: (1) A} Monocular Plane Predictor (PlaneTRP); \jiajia{(2) An attention} network for \jiajia{dense pixel-based} pose initialization; \jiajia{(3) A supervised} differentiable plane matching module based on optimal transport; \jiajia{(4) A neural RANSAC network for plane-level pose refinement.} To provide a more comprehensive comparison in pose estimation to the leading NOPE-SAC \cite{tan2023nopesac}, we further introduce its two variants to better isolate the contribution of key modules.

-\textbf{NOPE-SAC Init.} refers to the camera pose initialization network to kick off its overall procedure, \ie, module (2) above, which is solely rely on dense pixel features.
+\textbf{NOPE-SAC Init.} refers to the camera pose initialization network to kick off its overall procedure, \ie, module (2) above, which relies solely on dense pixel features.
 We present its pose accuracy to indicate the quality of learned pose prior \cite{tan2023nopesac}, acting as a similar role to external pose predictor in \cite{jin2021sparseplanes, agarwala2022planeformers}.

-\textbf{NOPE-SAC Ref.} refers solely to the camera pose reﬁnement module of NOPE-SAC that produces the final camera pose given initial pose and plane correspondences.It eliminates the pose initialization network by cutting off pose related geometric score function during plane matching, while keeping the appearance score function intact.
-Despite retaining a multi-stage approach, NOPE-SAC Ref. shares consensus with ours in that it relies solely on monocular plane features for plane matching and then regresses camera pose.
+\textbf{NOPE-SAC Ref.} \jiajia{refers to NOPE-SAC without module (2) and mainly relies on the pose refinement module for pose estimation.
+NOPE-SAC Ref. performs plane matching without initial pose and directly estimates relative pose from sparser views through the neural RANSAC network.
+Specifically, NOPE-SAC Ref. sets the initial pose to an identity matrix and cuts off initial pose related geometric score function during plane matching, while maintaining the appearance score function intact.
+Despite retaining a multi-stage approach, NOPE-SAC Ref. shares consensus with ours in that it relies solely on \textit{monocular plane features} for plane matching and pose regression from \textit{input sparse views}.}

-In contrast to NOPE-SAC and other existing baselines, one thing worth to highlight is that our unified plane embedding demonstrates multi-view consistency and implicitly accomplishes plane matching, \textit{without any external supervision for plane matching nor the need for initial pose assistance}.
+In contrast to NOPE-SAC and other existing baselines, one thing worth highlighting is that our unified plane embedding demonstrates multi-view consistency and implicitly accomplishes plane matching, \textit{without any external supervision for plane matching or the need for initial pose assistance}.
 In Section \ref{sec:unified_plane_emb}, we compare our method with optimal transport (OT) within NOPE-SAC\cite{tan2023nopesac} requiring external priors.